 One other issue that you have to always be concerned with is what they call the means test.
 Georgia, as well as every other state, have certain criteria which allow people and size of families in set income limits and who cannot file a Chapter 7 bankruptcy.
 If you’re single, the limit is set at one figure.
 If you’re a family of five, then your figure is at a different number.
 You have to run through a computerized program on means testing to determine whether or not you are eligible for filing the Chapter 7.

 It’s not very complicated, but it is an absolute requirement for the filing of Chapter 7.

 3. After filing a Chapter 7 Bankruptcy

 One of the questions our clients typically ask us is what happens after you file a Chapter 7 in Georgia.
 A Chapter 7 bankruptcy is a fairly quick procedure.
 Once you file, you have a meeting of creditors within 30 days after the filing.
-Then assuming nothing goes wrong in your case, such as dischargeability issues, or unlisted assets or creditors, you should receive a discharge within three to four months after you file for bankruptcy.
-If you have any questions, please give our office a call.
+Then assuming nothing goes wrong in your case, such as discharge ability issues, or unlisted assets or creditors, you should receive a discharge within three to four months after you file for bankruptcy.

-Are you or a loved one in the process of filing for bankruptcy in Statesboro or Springfield and have questions about our helpful chapter 7 bankruptcy tips?
+Are you or a loved one in the process of filing for bankruptcy in Statesboro, Springfield, or Swainsboro and have questions about our helpful chapter 7 bankruptcy tips?
 Contact the experienced Georgia bankruptcy attorneys at Hall & Navarro today for a consultation and case evaluation.